Maria Keller: Read Indeed

 In 2009, when Keller was eight years old, she started to collect and distribute books to low-income children.
 She was inspired to do so after becoming deeply upset when told by her mother that not every child in the world had access to books.
 She first organized a single book drive which collected thousands of books for a Minneapolis children's shelter.
 After the book drive, the nine year-old Keller told her parents that she would collect and distribute one million books by the time she turned eighteen.

 Shortly thereafter, Keller founded Read Indeed with the goal of collecting and distributing one million books to those in need by the time she became an adult.
 In the first year her organization, which was based in her family's garage, collected and donated 70,000 books to low-income children.
 The organization expanded with volunteers and a warehouse.
 By the time Keller was eleven, Read Indeed had collected 500,000 books.
 The nonprofit donated its millionth book in October 2013, when Keller was thirteen.

 The 250 volunteer-strong nonprofit's reach has been international in scope, though 80% of books distributed by the nonprofit have been given to children in Minnesota.
 By 2014, the organization had distributed books to children in thirty U.S. states and thirteen countries.
 This reach of the charity's work expanded to 48 states by March 2016 and all fifty U.S. states and seventeen countries by 2019.
 As of 2019, Read Indeed had collected and distributed more than three million books to underprivileged youth.

 Following her matriculation to the University of Notre Dame, Keller resigned as CEO of Read Indeed in order to allow her younger brother, Ryan, to serve in that role.
-As of 2019, Keller remains a member of the Board of Directors of Read Indeed.
+As of 2024, Keller is now the executive director of Read Indeed.

 Awards and honors

 In 2012, Keller won a 2012 Eleven Who Care award, a volunteer recognition award given to Minnesotans by KARE-TV.

 In 2014, Keller was one of two students to receive a Jefferson Award for Public Service in 2014 in the category of Outstanding National or Global Service by a Young American 25 Years or Under.
-That same year, Keller was one of three children recognized as a CNN Heroes Young Wonder for her work; 2014 also saw Keller become the inaugural winner of the Brielle, New Jersey-based Charles Lafitte Foundation's "Junior Changemaker" award.
+That same year, Keller was one of three children recognized as a CNN Heroes Young Wonder for her work; 2014 also saw Keller become the inaugural winner of the Brielle, New Jersey–based Charles Lafitte Foundation's "Junior Changemaker" award.

 In September 2015, Keller was selected as an honoree for the Gloria Barron Prize for Young Heroes.

 In 2016, Keller was recognized as a recipient of the Prudential Spirit of Community Award.